ChrisEssery/group-project/Portfolio/Sprints_Project_Management.md

 ### Evaluation of Sprint

+We felt we were able to do a lot of work during this sprint.
+Having a start-page to show the users and collect feedback was invaluable at this stage of the development.
+However, we were able to produce a minimum viable product, which on reflection we would have liked to have done by this stage of the development lifecycle.

 ## Sprints paused: other work commitments/no new tasks (22.03.21 - 05.03.21)

+By this stage, we felt it was appropriate to pause the sprints.
+The rationale for this decision was twofold.
+First, we had a large database assignment due in for the Java unit, which took up a lot of our time.
+Second, there were a number of unfinished backlog items from the previous sprints which needed to be attended to before proceeding to the next sprint.
+These two reasons, taken together, were, we felt, sufficient to warrant pausing the sprints and focusing on both of these things before moving on to the next sprint.

 ## Sprint 4: User testing (05.03.21 - 12.04.21)
 ___